ONSdigital/explore-local-statistics-app/scripts/insights/managing-raw-data-updates.md

 The raw data used in this project is maintained on the [ Connected Open Government Statistics (COGS) github site.](https://github.com/GSS-Cogs).

-The [family-ESS repository](https://github.com/GSS-Cogs/family-ess) is updated by the analysis and data teams on a frequent basis.
+The [explore-local-statistics-data](https://github.com/ONSdigital/explore-local-statistics-data) is updated by the analysis and data teams on a frequent basis.
 For changes to this repository to be replicated in the Explore Local Statistics app, the following steps need to be undertaken by a member of the data vis team.

 ## Step 1 - Ask what changes have occurred